lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-4. Convert type and color values into indexes into the lookup arrays.
-Create an Attrib object holding the inferred type and color.
+4. The type and color values are converted into indexes into the lookup arrays.
+An Attrib object is created to hold the inferred type and color.

 ```cpp
          const auto color_id = std::max_element(colorsValues, colorsValues + 7) - colorsValues;